-This District 6860 Policies and Procedures Supplement outlines the policies and procedures that District 6860 will undertake to comply with requirements The Rotary Foundation specifies in the District Memorandum of Understanding.
+This document outlines the procedures that District 6860 will undertake to comply with requirements specified by The Rotary Foundation in the District Memorandum of Understanding.
 Additionally this document outlines the steps that the clubs of district 6860 will undertake to comply with district 6860 requirements as outlined in the Club Memorandum of Understanding (Club MOU).
 District 6860 will provide training, support and assistance to clubs in District 6860 to become a qualified club and to apply for global and district grants.
 This document is intended to be used as a reference in conjunction with TRF Grant Management Manual, and Terms and Conditions for Rotary Foundation District Grants and Global Grants.